buley/personal/src/content/weaknesses.md

-# Mastering the Boundaries: Using Intensity to Build, Not Burn
+# Weakness: Using Intensity to Build, Not Burn

 > *“It is not the mountain we conquer, but ourselves.” — Sir Edmund Hillary*